bencevans/node-sonos/docs/services/AlarmClock.md

-# AlarmClock
+# sonos

-A service to modify everything related to Alarms
+Sonos library to control (almost) everything from your sonos devices

 **Requires:**